octobercms/docs/themes-development.md

         - Acme.Blog

 When the theme is installed for the first time, the system will attempt to install the required plugins at the same time.

+<a name="localization"></a>
+## Localization

+Themes can provide backend localization keys through files placed in the **lang** subdirectory of the theme's directory.
+These localization keys are registered automatically only when interacting with the October backend and can be used for form labels just like [plugin localization](../plugin/localization)

+> **Note**: Translating frontend content should be handled with the [RainLab.Translate](https://octobercms.com/plugin/rainlab-translate) plugin.

+<a name="localization-file-structure"></a>
+### Localization directory and file structure

+Below is an example of the theme's lang directory:

+    themes/
+      acme/               <=== Theme directory
+        lang/             <=== Localization directory
+          en/             <=== Language directory
+            lang.php      <=== Localization file
+          fr/
+            lang.php

+The **lang.php** file should define and return an array of any depth, for example:

+    <?php return [
+        'options' => [
+            'website_name' => 'OctoberCMS'
+        ]
+    ];

+You are then able to reference the keys using `themes.theme-code::lang.key`.
+In the above example, the full language key you would use to reference the "website_name" localization key would be `themes.acme::lang.options.website_name`